Rickyc14/NOKIA-Analysis/README.md

 > <em>From Apple-Amazon-Google-Analysis</em><br>
 > When trying to derive meaning from this type of collection, it's a good idea to focus on the <strong>closing stock price</strong>.
-Although it is not a good indicator on its own, visualizing it throughout many years can pose as a good representation of a company's success.
+Although it is not a good indicator on its own, visualizing it throughout many years can pose as a good representation of a company's success.<br>

 <br><br>
-The graph below illustrates Nokia's <strong>closing stock price</strong> throughout the years.<br>
+The graph below illustrates Nokia's <strong>closing stock price</strong> throughout the years.

+<br><br>
 ![alt text](data-plot/Rplot02.jpg "NOKIA1")